 - To give the country the deserved prestige that is invaluable in international matters.

-- Enforcing and assisting in coordinating the enforcement of international law, conventions, practices and customs ascribed and acceded to by Nigeria relating to aerial or space activities in the Nigerian airspace.
+- Enforcing and help coordinate the enforcement of international law, conventions, practices and customs ascribed and agreed to by Nigeria relating to aerial or space activities in the Nigerian airspace.

 - Coordinating and enforcing all national and international air laws acceded or ascribed to by Nigeria.

 - De-lineating, demarcating and coordinating all aerial surveys and security zones of the Nigerian airspace.